 A matching pair of polished timber picture frames, each with two glazed doors.
 The pediments are decorated with painted blue scolls, laurel wreaths with "Railways at War" lettering and are flanked by waratahs as the NSW state emblem.
 It is thought they were originally part of a larger memorial display but were more recently (c1980s) re-fitted as an historic photo display relating to NSW railways staff activities during WWII.
 Little is known about the panels.
 They are currently on display within Sydney Trains offices.

-Board 1 contains six photographs of railways staff in WWII: (Note related brief history on the Railways Construction and Maintenance Group above):
+Board 1 contains six photographs of railways staff during the Second World War (note related brief history on the Railways Construction and Maintenance Group above):